 As consumers, we don’t often consider what it takes for our favorite products to become part of our life.
-Consumer packaged goods (CPG) includes products consumers regularly use and replace – including things like groceries, clothing, and household products.
-But the journey to becoming a successful product on shelves can be a long, arduous one.
+Consumer packaged goods (CPG) are products consumers regularly use and replace – including things like groceries, clothing, and household products.
+But the journey to creating a successful product on shelves can be a long, arduous one.
 Beyond making it past the company gates, a new product has to land with consumers to cement its place in the market.

 The key to success?
 Truly innovative products that put consumer needs at the center.

 Innovative products solve a problem, make something better, or simply excite the customer.
 A truly innovative product will seamlessly fulfill consumer needs, fit into their day, and keep them coming back for more.
 But that is no easy task — and the main challenge — for many CPG companies.

 Many would assume CPG companies are some of the best innovators given their large marketing and R&D budgets along with their extensive industry experience.

 However, depending on the size of the company, there are many barriers to creating innovative products.
 First, CPG companies are risk-averse.
 They usually have a large portfolio of products to consider when adding to a line, and it’s very expensive and time-consuming to dive into something new.

 Companies want to see how a trend maintains before jumping in.
 Some companies don’t even consider following a new trend until an innovative competitor starts to hurt their business.
 By then, it could be too late for them to enter and make a big splash